joruhan/KaapstadBrauhaus/README.md

 merge the sub branch into the main branch - git merge sub-branch-name complete merge - git commit -m "message"
 Push the updated main branch to the remote repo - git push origin main

+TO ADD A BRANCH
+git checkout -b branch-name